-Australian community organisations, families and individuals can use CSP to help people in humanitarian need settle in Australia.
+Australian community organisations, families and individuals can use the CSP to help people in humanitarian need settle in Australia.
 Those who do, become an 'Australian supporter'.

 To get involved, you can:

-You can give support on your own, or cooperate with other supporters.
+You can give support on your own or cooperate with other supporters.

 Assistance